Basketball Defense - 1-2-2 and 3-2 Half-Court Zone Defenses

 Trapping the wing.

-See Diagram C. If you want to gamble a little and trap the wing, use X1 and the ball-side wing to make the trap.
-The opposite wing slides into the high post.
-Although trapping the wing adds an element of risk to your defense, you might consider this when the ball-handling skills of the offensive perimeter players is suspect, or if you are behind and need to get pressure on the ball.
+See Diagram C. If you want to gamble and trap the wing, use X1 and the ball-side wing to make the trap.
+The opposite wing slides to the high post.
+Although trapping the wing adds an element of risk to your defense, consider this when the opponent's ball-handling skills are not good, or if you are behind and need to pressure the ball.

 Ball in the corner, no trap, deny the corner to wing pass.

-See Diagram D. X4 will come out on the ball, and X5 must really move and "get there" to defend the ball-side low post.
+See Diagram D. X4 will come out on the ball, and X5 rotates quickly to defend the ball-side low post.
 The weak-side wing (X3) will drop down to the weak-side low block and cover the backside.
 X2 will deny the pass back out.

 Trapping the corner

 See Diagram E. You can try trapping the corner if X2 can get down there quickly.
-Once again, X4 will come out on the ball, and the ball-side wing (X2) will drop down and create the trap.
-X5 must really move and "get there" to defend the ball-side low post.
+Once again, X4 will come out on the ball, and the ball-side wing (X2) will sprint down and trap.
+X5 must move quickly and "get there" to defend the ball-side low post.
 X1 fills the gap between the ball-side elbow and the three-point arc.
 The weak-side wing (X3) will move just inside the free-throw line and cover the high post and backside.

 Defending the high post

-This can be a real problem with this zone.
+This can be a problem with this zone.
 We'll discuss some strategies for stopping this.

-1. When the ball is on the wing, and you are not trapping the wing, X1 should slide down and deny the pass to the high post.
-See Diagram F.
+1. When the ball is on the wing, and you are not trapping the wing (diagram F), X1 should slide down and deny the pass to the high post.

-2. When the ball is on the wing, and you are trapping the wing, then the opposite wing must defend the high post.
-See Diagram G.
+2. When the ball is on the wing, and you are trapping the wing (diagram G), then the opposite wing must defend the high post.

-3. When the ball is passed to the point, if the pass to the point came from a wing, then the opposite wing must defend the high post (if there is a high post player there).
+3. When the ball is passed to the point, the opposite wing must defend the high post (if there is a high post player there).
 See Diagrams H and I.

-4. If you are still having difficulty stopping the high post, and if the opponent's point guard is not a strong outside shooter, then consider going to a straight 3-2 zone.
+4. If you are still having difficulty defending the high post, and if the opponent's point guard is not a good shooter, then consider going to the 3-2 zone.

 3-2 Zone Defense

-With the 3-2 zone, you drop the point defender (X1) down to the free throw line.
+With the 3-2 zone, you drop the point defender (X1) down on the free throw line.
 Because of this, you can also position your wing defenders out a little wider.

-This will help in your defense against the high post, but allows the point guard some open shots.
+This will help defending the high post, but allows the point guard some open shots.

-With the 3-2 zone, you can still cover the wing the same as in the 1-2-2 zone seen in Diagrams B. You trap the wing with the wing defender and the middle defender, while the opposite wing slides into the high post (Diagram K below).
+With the 3-2 zone, you can still cover the wing the same as in the 1-2-2 zone seen in diagram B. You can trap the wing with the wing defender and the middle defender, while the opposite wing slides into the high post (Diagram K).
+The weakside low defender X5 moves to the middle of the lane when the ball in on the wing.